-- When you feel the effect= 30 minutes 1 hour
+- When you feel the effect

-- How long the effect lasts
+30 minutes 1 hour

-- · How long the effect last = 6-8 hours
+- How long the effect lasts= 6-8 hours

 - Start low, go slow

 Just as nicotine patches deliver a consistent dose of nicotine over the course of an entire day, a transdermal patch delivers a consistent dose of THC or CBD.
 Because it is applied to your skin, the dose is continuously absorbed into your bloodstream.
 What you give up in slower bioavailability, you gain in the longest-lasting potentially therapeutic benefits of all ingestion methods.